httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 ~~~
 {: #fig-proof-frame title="CERTIFICATE frame payload"}

-The `Exported Authenticator Fragment` field contains a portion of the opaque
+The frame contains the following fields:

+Cert-ID:
+: `Cert-ID` is a 16-bit opaque identifier used to correlate other certificate-
+  related frames with this exported authenticator fragment.

+Authenticator Fragment:
-data returned from the TLS connection exported authenticator `authenticate` API.
+: A portion of the opaque data returned from the TLS connection exported
-See {{exp-auth}} for more details on the input to this API.
+  authenticator `authenticate` API.
+See {{exp-auth}} for more details on the
+  input to this API.

-This opaque data is transported in zero or more `CERTIFICATE` frames with the
+An exported authenticator is transported in zero or more `CERTIFICATE` frames
-`TO_BE_CONTINUED` flag set, followed by one `CERTIFICATE` frame with the
+with the `TO_BE_CONTINUED` flag set, followed by one `CERTIFICATE` frame with
-`TO_BE_CONTINUED` flag unset.
-Each of these frames contains the same `Cert-ID`
+the `TO_BE_CONTINUED` flag unset.
+Each of these frames contains the same
-field, permitting them to be associated with each other.
-Receipt of any
+`Cert-ID` field, permitting them to be associated with each other.
+Receipt of
-`CERTIFICATE` frame with the same `Cert-ID` following the receipt of a
+any `CERTIFICATE` frame with the same `Cert-ID` following the receipt of a
 `CERTIFICATE` frame with `TO_BE_CONTINUED` unset MUST be treated as a connection
 error of type `PROTOCOL_ERROR`.